KoreaLogicDay/KoreaLogicDay.github.io/2025/abstracts_kr.md

 ## 초청 발표

+### Carl-Fredrik Nyberg Brodda : _Some decision problems in finitely presented groups and semigroups_

 ### 박세원 : _Real functions are continuous, continuously, computationally_

 ### 최승락 : _Formalizing intuitionistic negations in natural deduction system_